IntroQG-2017/Exercise-13/README.md

 **What is the closure temperature for the model in this case?**
 If you look carefully through the code, you can find where the closure temperature is calculated.
 Add text to your plot to display the predicted apatite (U-Th)/He age and predicted closure temperature using the `plt.text()` function.
-I suggest that you add the text functions at the bottom of the script where the predicted apatite (U-Th)/He age is written to the screen (if requested).
+I suggest that you use the plotting text function at the bottom of the script where the predicted apatite (U-Th)/He age is written to the screen (if requested).
 Save a copy of the plot and insert it at the end of this document.
 2. Similar to above, set the flags for `calc_ZHe` and `calc_MAr` to `True` and add the corresponding `plt.text()` functions to display the predicted zircon (U-Th)/He and muscovite <sup>40</sup>Ar/<sup>39</sup>Ar ages and their predicted closure temperatures.
-As above, I suggest that you add the text functions at the bottom of the script where the predicted apatite (U-Th)/He age is written to the screen (if requested).
+As above, I suggest that you use the plotting text function at the bottom of the script where the predicted ages are written to the screen (if requested).
 Save a copy of the plot and insert it at the end of this document.
 **Do all of the predicted thermochronometer ages make sense?**
 3. To understand more about how the thermochronometer ages are predicted, it can he helpful to look at the temperature-depth history of the parcel of rock as it travels from depth to the surface.